HariSekhon/Spotify-tools/README.md

 Spotify Tools [![Build Status](https://travis-ci.org/harisekhon/spotify.svg?branch=master)](https://travis-ci.org/harisekhon/spotify)
 ==============

-Spotify Lookup converts Spotify URIs to "Artist - Track" form using the Spotify Metadata API.
+Spotify Lookup - converts Spotify URIs to 'Artist - Track' form by querying the Spotify Metadata API.
 Works against lists of files or standard input as a unix filter program.
 Useful for keeping readable backups of your Spotify playlists.

-Spotify Cmd gives you command line control of Spotify on Mac via AppleScript calls and can do things like skipping tracks every x seconds if you want to flick through a playlist.
+Spotify Cmd - command line control of Spotify on Mac via AppleScript calls.
+Useful for automation that Mac HotKeys don't help with such as skipping tracks every x seconds if you want to flick through a playlist while working.

 ### Setup ###
 This fetches my library submodule and a few cpan modules.
 Type: